-The Royal Commission will hold its second round of hearings on Monday 27 March 2023.
+The Royal Commission held its second round of hearings on Monday 27 March 2023.

-The focus of this second round of hearings is “data, research and innovation” and the aim is to build an understanding of the different possible uses of data, from the macro to the micro.
+The focus of this second round of hearings was “data, research and innovation” and the aim was to build an understanding of the different possible uses of data, from the macro to the micro.

 Hearing topics